banzaicloud/koperator-docs/docs/features.md

 The operator fully automates Kafka's SSL support.
 The operator can provision the required secrets and certificates for you, or you can provide your own.
-The Pipeline platform is capable of automating this process, as well.

 ![SSL support for Kafka](../img/kafka-ssl.png)